 What Is Renters Insurance?

-Renters insurance provides coverage for your lost, damaged, or stolen personal possessions.
+You may have asked yourself, what does renters insurance do?
+Renters insurance provides coverage for lost, damaged, or stolen personal possessions.
 It also provides coverage for injuries to another person that might occur in your rented home, condo, townhouse or apartment.

 What Does Renters Insurance Cover?